 I would say I almost had an obsession with exotic animals from a very young age.
 Back then I was drawing them, using only photographs or documentaries as reference, but they were created but other people.
 It was clear later in life that I had to take my own pictures, and somewhat merge art and photography.

 I was lucky to be part of amazing expeditions, research and conservation projects all around the globe.
 Helping endangered animals became the central focus of anything I did.
 Photographing them was an essential tool to inspire people to love and to care.
 Now I live in Cairns, Australia, and I am lucky to be one of the directors of a turtle hospital.
-All i wanted to do was to help the founders Jenny & Paul, especially to get more funds to do a better job.
-We started building a new Centre and i started to photograph our patients.
-With these photos we started an online presence and were able to raise funds by selling self-printed T-shirts and through increased media attention.
+All I wanted to do was to help the founders Jenny and Paul, especially to get more funds to do a better job.
+We started building a new Centre and I started to photograph our patients.
+With these photos, we started an online presence and were able to raise funds by selling self-printed T-shirts and through increased media attention.

-To find out more about information about the Cairns Turtle Rehabilitation Centre as well as donate, visit www.SaveOurSeaTurtles.com.au.
+For more information about the Cairns Turtle Rehabilitation Centre as well as donate, visit www.SaveOurSeaTurtles.com.au.
 Follow them on Facebook.
-See more of Miller's work at his website, www.CuckooCrew.com.au.
+See more of Miller’s work at his website, www.CuckooCrew.com.au.
 Follow him on Facebook and 500px.

 Equipment and settings: “Fast(sea)food” – Nikon D800, Tokina 10-17mm f/3.5-4.5 AT-X 107 AF DX fisheye lens @ 17mm, Aquatica UW Housing, Ikelite DS161 Strobes – 1/250th @ f/11 – ISO 200 – “Squid vs Sea Turtle” – Nikon D800, Tokina 10-17mm f/3.5-4.5 AT-X 107 AF DX fisheye lens @ 17mm, Aquatica UW Housing, Ikelite DS161 Strobes – 1/200th @ f/9 – ISO 200